conda/conda/docs/source/user-guide/tasks/build-packages/variants.rst

 independently.

 By placing this file in the recipe, it will apply only to this recipe.
 All other recipes will default to the latest compiler.

-Note that the version number you specify here must exist as a package in your currently configured channels.
+NOTE: The version number you specify here must exist as a package in your currently configured channels.

 Cross-compiling